crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 # Dependencies

-Note that grunt-tizen depends on the <code>sdb</code> command line tool.
+grunt-tizen depends on the <code>sdb</code> command line tool.
 This is available for various platforms from http://download.tizen.org/tools/latest-release/.

-If you want to use the <code>asRoot</code> option for the tizen task, you will need a very recent version of sdb with support for the "root" command (e.g. the tizen_2.0 branch).
+If you want to use the <em>asRoot</em> option for the tizen task, you will need a very recent version of sdb with support for the "root" command (e.g. the tizen_2.0 branch).
 All of the other tizen:* tasks work with older versions of sdb, however.

 Some familiarity with <code>sdb</code> can be useful in some situations, where grunt-tizen doesn't or can't hide the underlying implementation details of <code>sdb</code>.
 The aim over time is to reduce the visibility of that tool and properly encapsulate it.

 You will also need a device running a recent version of Tizen 2.1/2.2.
 The device should be connected to the host running grunt via a USB connection.
 This plugin has not been tested with multiple simultaneous USB connections to Tizen devices.
 It is unlikely to work in such an environment.

+Note that grunt-tizen does not package applications for deployment to Tizen.
+You will need another packaging tool (e.g. webtizen from the Tizen SDK or grunt-zipup) to package your application into a wgt file, ready for deployment.

 # General configuration